March 27, 2015

-If you are new to construction, hiring a reliable foundation company presents a challenge.
+If you are new to construction, hiring a reliable concrete foundation contractor presents a challenge.
 However, the result is worth all the diligent effort.

 Ask family, friends, and acquaintances to recommend local concrete contractors.
 Your metal building supplier may also know reputable concrete contractors in your area.
 Ask local cement companies whom they would recommend for a steel building project.

-Start with at least three or four concrete contractors.
+Start with at least three or four concrete foundation contractors.
 Investigate each thoroughly.

 - Check the contractor’s ratings with your local Better Business Bureau.
 Are there any unsettled complaints against the companies?

 - How long have they been in business?
 Experience matters— especially with steel framing.

 - Have they laid foundations for pre-engineered rigid-frame metal buildings before?